Holly Shepherd Lollar, APR, is Founder and President of The Lollar Group, a full-service communications company.

-Lollar has been a member of the Junior League of Birmingham for ten years and served on the American Advertising Federation- Birmingham’s Board for six years.
-She is Past-President of the Junior Board of Glenwood, Inc. She is a former board member of the Public Relations Society of America, Alabama Chapter and also served on the Public Relations Council of Alabama-Birmingham’s Board.
+Lollar is a sustainer of the Junior League of Birmingham where she served for over 10 years and served on the American Advertising Federation- Birmingham’s Board for six years.
+She is Past-President of the Junior Board of Glenwood, Inc. She is a former board member of the Public Relations Society of America, Alabama Chapter and served on the Public Relations Council of Alabama-Birmingham’s Board.

-She was appointed by Governor Bob Riley to the Alabama Women’s Commission as a Representative of the State At Large in 2003 as well as to the Black Belt Action Commission, Health Committee by Governor Riley and Congressman Artur Davis in November of 2004.
-Former Governor Riley and Governor Bentley both appointed Lollar to the Alabama State Service Commission where she will serve until 2016.
+She was appointed by Governor Bob Riley to the Alabama Women’s Commission as a Representative of the State At Large in 2003 as well as to the Black Belt Action Commission.
+She was also appointed to the Alabama State Service Commission where she still serves.

 She frequently speaks to faculty, alumni and students at the University of Alabama (Tuscaloosa), Samford University and the University of Alabama at Birmingham on trends in the fields of public relations and corporate communications.
 Lollar is a past recipient of both the PEAK Award for Ad Woman of the Year and Public Relations Director of the Year given by the American Advertising Federation- Birmingham.

 In 2009, Lollar won the PEAK Award for Newcomer of the Year in recognition of her new company, given by the American Advertising Federation- Birmingham.